haruyama/fluent-plugin-elasticsearch/README.md

   include_tag_key true
   tag_key tag
   time_field timestamp
-  utc # if you do not want to use localtime
+#  utc # if you do not want to use localtime
+#  commit true # if you want to commit explicitly

   flush_interval 3s
 </match>